 One of the best introductions to the natural wonder of Sedona is to join a tour with a local guide.
 Whether you are looking to figure out where the best hiking trails are or experience the uplifting power of a vortex, a Jeep tour is a great way to collect advice from those who know the area the best.
 Be prepared for a bumpy adventure, these tours are far cry from cruising down the autobahn in a Mercedes.

-Pink Jeep is one of most renowned companies, offering a variety of tours throughout the region.
-If you are looking for a more budget friendly option, A Day in the West offers top notch tours a well.
+Pink Jeep is one of the most renowned companies, offering a variety of tours throughout the region.
+If you are looking for a more budget-friendly option, A Day in the West offers top-notch tours as well.
 We chose the Mogollon Rim Jeep Tour.
 Our driver’s quick wit kept us laughing for the next few hours as we toured the Coconino National Forest.

-We learned a brief history of the area and fun facts the vegetation and climate.
-Who would have thought juniper plants, used to make one of my favorite spirits, (Gin) thrives in the arid desert climate of the south west?
+We learned a brief history of the area and fun facts about the vegetation and climate.
+Who would have thought juniper plants, used to make one of my favorite spirits, (Gin) thrives in the arid desert climate of the southwest?

 One piece of information that I could have withstood remaining ignorant about was the snake situation.
 Beware, the black rattlesnake is native to the region.
 If you are planning to hike in the Coconino Forest, be sure to wear long pants and close-toed shoes to avoid a visit from a friend of the reptile variety.